 Listening to nature or animal sounds and having your child imitate these sounds vocally are excellent ways to build subtle listening abilities and encourage vocal development.

 If you can, try working music into everyday activities — picking up toys, setting the table or taking a bath.
-Make up songs that include their name.
+Make up songs that include children's names.
 “This is the way Sam puts on his coat, puts on his coat, puts on his coat...”
 Every time you read, talk, sing or rhyme with a child you are providing the early language experiences that lead to reading.

 Ask your child, “How does this music make you want to move?”
 When children move to music, they begin to feel the beat.
 Sing your favorite songs or make up silly songs for fun.
 When families share stories, songs and books with their children, they give them the message that learning to read and write is important.